scenarioo/scenarioo/docs/contribute/Developer-Guide.md

 [Development Environment Setup](Development-Environment-Setup.md)

 ## Build, Test and Run the Scenarioo Viewer Web App
- * Build the viewer application by executing the "Scenarioo - Full Clean Build" run configuration
+ 1. Build the viewer application by executing the "Scenarioo - Full Clean Build" run configuration
    * or on command-line run: `./gradlew clean build bootWar`
    * :warning: Make sure JVM 1.8 is configured as runtime JVM for Gradle (Tab "Gradle">Button "Gradle Settings">Gradle JVM).
    * **On Windows:** If you get some Python errors during "npmInstall" task, you can probably ignore this optional npm dependency problems and just try to run it once again (or use something like `npm install -g npm-build-tools` to fix it)

- * Execute the "Scenarioo - Fruehligsstiefel" run configuration
+ 2. Execute the "Scenarioo - Fruehligsstiefel" run configuration
    * or on command-line run:
    ```
    # Set the path to the example data in your environment variables (system-dependent)
-   export SCENARIOO_DATA=&lt;your-project-source-path&gt;/scenarioo-docu-generation-example/build/scenarioDocuExample
+   export SCENARIOO_DATA=<your-project-source-path>/scenarioo-docu-generation-example/build/scenarioDocuExample
    ./gradlew bootRun
    ```

    * This starts the viewer application backend as a standalone Spring Boot app
    * You should see in the log output that it is importing the example documentation data properly.

- * Finally, start serving the frontend:
+ 3. Finally, start serving the frontend:
    ```
    cd scenarioo-client
    npm install
    npm start
    ```
    Some remarks about this:
-   `npm install`: Installs node.js modules (mainly needed tools) as configured in `package.json`.
+   * `npm install`: Installs node.js modules (mainly needed tools) as configured in `package.json`.
 They are placed in the folder `node_modules`.
    * This will spawn a webpack development server locally

- * Now you can access the viewer application by browsing to http://localhost:8500/scenarioo/
+ 4. Now you can access the viewer application by browsing to http://localhost:8500/scenarioo/
    * :warning: The `/` at the end of the URL is mandatory!
    * If you change files in the client code, the browser will refresh automatically

- * Before you start to develop, you should check that all unit tests and E2E tests are successful, before you start to break them ;-) Make sure to run these tests regularly when you develop and to keep them successful:
+ 5. Before you start to develop, you should check that all [unit tests](#run-all-unit-tests) and [E2E tests](#e2e-testing-with-protractor) are successful, before you start to break them ;-) Make sure to run these tests regularly when you develop and to keep them successful.
-   * run all unit tests:
-     * run all java unit tests inside scenarioo/scenarioo-server
-     * run all java-script unit tests inside scenarioo/scenarioo-client:
-       `npm test`
-   * run all E2E tests (=web tests): see [E2E Testing](#run-e2e-tests)

 ## Run all unit tests

 On the command-line run:
    ```
    ./gradlew clean test
    ```

+Or in IntelliJ
+    * run all java unit tests inside scenarioo/scenarioo-server
+    * run all java-script unit tests inside scenarioo/scenarioo-client:
+       `npm test`

 ## E2E Testing with Protractor